moonline/UW.Olivos-Roche/Paper.rst

 The common bus lines are mostly driving on the big and small avenues, some also pass through local streets.
 Most of the stops do not have a shelter or a an extra stop sign.
 Often there is only a small sign at a near tree or light pole.
 Some stops count with garbage bins.
 Almost no stop has lighting and lighted advertising panels did not arrive yet to Olivos.
+But some stops are well lighted by street lamps.
-Also the stops also do not count with any information about the route or the service frequencies.s
+Also the stops also do not count with any information about the route or the service frequencies.

 .. list-table::